Okay, internet. Leah and Emily have a gift for you this spritely season. They have achieved the impossible.

 So… there you have it?
 We’re tired now.
 We promise never to inflict this on the world again.
 But you are all welcome to inflict this on your friends and enemies for years to come.

-Leah Schnelbach and Emily Asher-Perrin are fairly certain that they should get a reward for this enterprise.
+Leah Schnelbach and Emmet Asher-Perrin are fairly certain that they should get a reward for this enterprise.
 Someone better bake them a Bantha Surprise.